Multimedia Programs: Online or In-Person

 Songs of American Workers

 Music has been tied to work at least since the beginning of recorded history.
 People have sung songs while working.
 They have sung about work, working conditions, and other issues of concern to workers.
-This program tells the story of labor in the United States through the songs of workers and labor movements.
-It includes music of farmers, lumberjacks, slaves, indentured servants, factory workers, railroad workers, coal miners, unions, and more.
+This program tells the story of labor in the United States through the songs of workers and historic images.
+It includes the music of farmers, lumberjacks, people in slavery, indentured servants, factory workers, railroad workers, coal miners, labor unions, and more.

 ________________________________________________________